Novel Policy Seeking with Constrained Optimization: Related Work

 \section{Related Work}

-\textbf{Intrinsic motivation methods} In previous work, different approaches are proposed to provide intrinsic motivation or intrinsic reward as a supplementary to the primal task reward for better exploration~\citep{houthooft2016variational,pathak2017curiosity,burda2018large,burda2018exploration,DBLP:journals/corr/abs-1902-00528}.
-All those approaches leverage the weighted sum of two rewards, the primal rewards provided by environments, and intrinsic rewards that provided by different heuristics.
+\textbf{Intrinsic motivation methods.} In previous work, different approaches are proposed to provide intrinsic motivation or intrinsic reward as a supplementary to the primal task reward for better exploration~\citep{houthooft2016variational,pathak2017curiosity,burda2018large,burda2018exploration,DBLP:journals/corr/abs-1902-00528}.
+All those approaches use the weighted sum of two rewards, the primal rewards provided by environments and the intrinsic rewards provided by different heuristics.
 On the other hand, the work of DIAYN and DADS~\citep{eysenbach2018diversity,sharma2019dynamics} learn diverse skills without extrinsic reward.
 Those approaches focus on decomposing diverse skills of a single policy, while our work focuses on learning diverse behaviors among a batch of policies for the same task.

-\textbf{Diverse policy seeking methods} The work of Such et al. shows that different RL algorithms may converge to different policies for the same task~\citep{such2018atari}.
-On the contrary, we are interested in how to learn different policies through a single learning algorithm with the capability of avoiding local optimum.
-The work of Pugh et al. establishes a standard framework for understanding and comparing different approaches to search for quality diversity (QD)~\cite{pugh2016quality}.
-Conti et al. proposes a solution which avoids local optima as well as achieves higher performance by adding novelty search and QD to evolution strategies~\cite{conti2018improving}.
-The Task-Novelty Bisector (TNB) learning method \citep{DBLP:journals/corr/abs-1905-05252} aims to solve novelty seeking problem by jointly optimize the extrinsic rewards and novelty rewards defined by an auto-encoder.
+\textbf{Diverse policy generation methods.} The work of Such et al. shows that different RL algorithms may converge to different policies for the same task~\citep{such2018atari}.
+On the contrary, we are interested in learning different policies through a single algorithm with the capability of avoiding local optimum.
+The work of Pugh et al. establishes a standard framework for understanding and comparing different approaches to search for quality diversity (QD)~\citep{pugh2016quality}.
+Conti et al. proposes a solution which avoids local optima as well as achieves higher performance by adding novelty search and QD to evolution strategies~\citep{conti2018improving}.
+The Task-Novelty Bisector (TNB) \citep{zhang2019learning} aims to solve novel policy generation problem by jointly optimize the extrinsic rewards and novelty rewards defined by an auto-encoder.
 In this work, we first adopt TNB in the constrained optimization framework, resulting in Contrained TNB, to demonstrate the dilemma between the task performance and novelty pursuance.